Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Think of it as always working, always cheap and that might make it nicer to take the time.

 If you are trying to capture a photo, right click and chose "copy image", then save it to a word doc.
 If the image is too large, right click on the image and you will find little shapes along the sides, bottom and top and corners.
-Click on the bottom right corner and drag your corner to the opposite corner, seeing the image get smaller.
-Then, go back and copy the text, then paste it close to the image.

 At this point, you can right click on the image, and when the menu appears, chose "wrap" then "tight" and your words come up to the top right of your image, then down and then at the bottom.